-Scott Stewart first studied chemistry at Deakin University and then moved to Australian National University to complete his PhD, under the supervision of Martin Banwell.
-He was awarded an Alexander von Humboldt postdoctoral fellow to work Georg-Aug University Göttingen with Lutz Tietze.
+Scott Stewart first studied chemistry at Deakin University and then moved to the Australian National University to complete his Ph.D. under the supervision of Martin Banwell.
+He was awarded an Alexander von Humboldt postdoctoral fellowship to work Georg-Aug University Göttingen with Lutz Tietze.
 He has held an academic position at The University of Western Australia since 2006.
-His awards include the RACI Athel Beckwith Young Organic Chemist award, Japan Society for the Promotion of Science, Alexander von Humboldt and Kyoto University Foundation Fellowships.
+His awards include the RACI Athel Beckwith Young Organic Chemist award, Japan Society for the Promotion of Science, Alexander von Humboldt, and Kyoto University Foundation Fellowships.

 Jack completed his BSc (Hons.) in the group in 2020 before returning to begin his PhD in 2021, focusing on the design and synthesis of a broad array of bioactive N-heterocycles.
 This encompasses synthetically derived heterobifunctional molecular probe scaffolds, natural product total synthesis, as well as generating novel bioisosteres – t